AdobeDocs/experience-manager-65.en/help/assets/video.md

 ---
 title: Video in Dynamic Media
-description: Learn how to work with video in Dynamic Media such as best practices for encoding videos, publishing videos to YouTube, and viewing video reports.
-Also learn how to add closed captioning, subtitles, or chapter markers to videos.
+description: Learn how to work with video in Dynamic Media such as best practices for encoding videos, adding multi-audio and multi-caption to videos, and video thumbnails.
 mini-toc-levels: 3
-uuid: 97f311a3-a227-479a-91bf-fb54ecd1a55d
 contentOwner: Rick Brough
 products: SG_EXPERIENCEMANAGER/6.5/ASSETS
 topic-tags: dynamic-media
 content-type: reference
-discoiquuid: 1103b849-0042-4e11-b170-38ee81dd0157
 docset: aem65
 feature: Asset Management
 role: User, Admin